james-clarusway/katakoda/docker-networking/step2.md

 `docker attach clarus1st`{{copy}}

-- Ping `clarus2nd` and `clarus4th` container by its name to show that in user-defined network, container names can be used in networking.
+- Ping `clarus2nd` and `clarus4th` container by its name.
+Notice that, container names can be used in networking in user-defined network.

 `ping -c 4 clarus2nd
 ping -c 4 clarus4th`{{copy}}